Frequently Asked Questions

 Recently we’ve added a Carbon Fiber embossed vinyl to the material choices available.
 Unlike the leather, this material is actually a weave pattern embossed into the surface of the material.
 We like to use the embossed material in the side panels to coordinate with Carbon Fiber leather seating.
 This is also a good option for a carbon-fiber look on your offroad bike.

-Yes, you can add the backrest at any time you like as long as you have made provisions for its addition.
 In some cases, the Corbin seat has a type of hardware that bolts into the bottom of the seat (parts #OPL & #OPS) in which case, you just order your backrest and the required hardware.
-In most cases, however, the hardware is built right into the saddle.
-If you think you may want to add the backrest at some time in the future, make sure you tell us when you order the saddle and we will build the hardware in place at no charge to you.
-“Better safe than sorry” as the old story goes.
+In most cases, however, the hardware is built right into the saddle and is an integral part of the basepan.
+In these seat designs, the internal hardware will be in place by default whether you order a backrest with the saddle or not.

 Nice thing about the Corbin backrest system is that even though the backrests themselved have undergone much development, the mounting system is the same!
 In other words, any of our current backrest models should work fine in your saddle.
 There are a FEW seat models that require a specific backrest type and these are noted on the seat’s product page.
 Likewise one of our tech reps can get this information for you if you are concerned.